communism420/Lampa-Advanced-Buffer-Control/README.md

 - Adds one switch to **Settings -> Player**.
 - Asks Lampa to use `hls.js` for `.m3u8` streams that do not look like live/IPTV, when available.
-- Increases the HLS VOD target buffer, starting from 480 seconds.
+- Calculates the HLS VOD target from a safe memory budget and the current rendition bitrate.
 - Keeps HLS loading toward the current target during playback and while paused.
-- Learns the safe device limit from `bufferFullError` / `bufferAppendingError`.
+- Learns a safe device budget only from `bufferFullError`.
-- Stores the learned HLS limit in `Lampa.Storage` and reuses it in later sessions.
+- Stores the learned byte budget in `Lampa.Storage` and reuses it in later sessions.
 - Keeps the back-buffer short: about 20 seconds behind the current position.
-- Gradually probes higher limits after stable playback.
+- Gradually probes a higher budget after stable playback, validating a new step in the current session first.
 - Predicts stalls by watching buffer growth, buffer drain and `waiting` / `stalled` / `suspend`, then temporarily blocks target probing.
 - For regular `video`, enables `preload="auto"` and gently nudges loading with a short seek only when the buffer is low.